ingo/ingo.github.io/_recipes/banana_rum_gelato.md

 ---
-title: Banana Rum Gelato
 category: Desserts
 description: Rich and chewy, this gelato is incredibly easy to make.
 Use really ripe bananas and a good-quality dark rum for the best results.
 Once the gelato has frozen, place in an airtight container and freeze for an hour to firm it up a bit.
-image: img_1832.jpg
+image: banana_rum_gelato.jpg
 size: 1 pint
 time: 2 hours (including freezing time)
+title: Banana Rum Gelato
 ---
 ### Ingredients

 * `1 lb` ripe bananas (the riper the better, but not yet brown)